Skip to Main Content

 A guide to finding information in chemistry.
 Includes links to key resources and sources of help.

-• Primary sources - these are first hand accounts of research that has been undertaken written by the researchers themselves.
+• Primary sources - these are first hand accounts of research that has been undertaken and written by the researchers themselves.
 Mostly these are journal articles.
 Patents are also a primary source.

 • Secondary sources - describe, summarize, or discuss information or details originally presented in another source.
 Books are usually secondary sources.
 As are review articles which summarise the current state of the knowledge on a topic (many databases allow you to restrict search results to this type of article).